jftuga/go-stats-calculator/README.md

-Of course.
-Here is a comprehensive `README.md` file for the Go statistics program.
-It covers the purpose, features, installation, usage, and a detailed explanation of the output.

----

 # Go Stats Calculator

 A robust, command-line tool written in Go to compute a comprehensive set of descriptive statistics from a list of numbers.
 It can read data from a file or directly from standard input, making it a flexible utility for data analysis in any shell environment.